Series: Here There Be Dragon

 The pain no longer bothered him.
-His wings were shattered and he’d lost all ability to do anything but scream.
+His wings were shattered, and he’d lost all ability to do anything but scream.
 The man was alone with him now, all the guards sent out of the room.
-He was trained well in magical torture but he’d never tortured a dragon before.
+He was trained well in magical torture, but he’d never tortured a dragon before.
 In his human form, he was weak, in his Wyvern form he was still weak.
-In his dragon form, his body could be broke but his mind, his mind was protected by magic and it wasn’t going to let him break.
-Regular magic he could fight but corrupted magic was near unbeatable when combined with the essence that had put him down.
+In his dragon form, his body could be broke but his mind, his mind was protected by magic, and it wasn’t going to let him break.
+The natural magic he could fight, but the corrupted magic was near unbeatable when combined with the essence that had put him down.

 “The local FBI is getting brave.
-Sending in amatuers after someone who is holding a dragon.”
+Sending in amateurs after someone who is holding a dragon.”

 The man wasn’t paying attention to him at all.
-His eyes were focused on the middle distance and so he struck.
+His eyes were focused on the middle distance, and so he struck.
 Jaw open as wide as it could go, he leaped.
 He closed his jaws around the jaw of the man and held tight, his magic was responding enough for him to grow just enough to set his front and back claws into the man’s chest and stomach.
 He flexed his joints and felt his claws pierce the skin of the man.
-He was swallowing the man’s cries of pain and he waited.
-The first fist flew up to him and he drug his front claws down.
+He was swallowing the man’s cries of pain, and he waited.
+The first fist flew up to him, and he dragged his front claws down.
 Enough to hurt but not enough to kill.
-When the man screamed he smiled and dug in further, missing the heart.
+When the man screamed, he smiled and dug in further, missing the heart.

 “How does it feel to have your limb injured?”

-He turned and did the same to the other side and the man screamed when he dropped the second limb.
-He was sick of the screams so he ripped the jaw off next, taking the tongue as well.
-Next he raked his claws down the man’s stomach, spilling his guts all over the floor.
+He turned and did the same to the other side, and the man screamed when he dropped the second limb.
+He was sick of the screams, so he ripped the jaw off next, taking the tongue as well.
+Next, he raked his claws down the man’s stomach, spilling his guts all over the floor.
 With his wings broken he could only drop to the floor and scramble away as the dead man fell over.
-He could feel the thing at the edge of his magic and he pushed it away.
-He put himself into the corner and waited for a guard to come and avenge their master.
-His magic was coming back slowly and he could taste the brimstone in his lungs and the ozone in his throat.
+He could feel the thing at the edge of his magic, and he pushed it away.
+He put himself in the corner and waited for a guard to come and avenge their master.
+His magic was coming back slowly, and he could taste the brimstone in his lungs and the ozone in his throat.
 Whoever came in the door was dying by fire or lightning.
 Whichever he felt like.

 Aaron was at the edge of the building when he felt Reed push him away from the bond.
 He was worried.
-He saw no reason why the dragon would push him away.
-He could feel the pain over the bond but it wasn’t bad.
+Aaron couldn’t think of no reason why the dragon would push him away.
+He could feel the pain over the bond, but it wasn’t bad.
 He expected it to feel worse given that he knew both of his wings had been shattered.